FindMySchool LogoFindMySchool

 Cowley International College is a genuine comprehensive school serving a real community.
 It is not an exam factory, nor does it pretend to be.
 Instead, it offers something increasingly rare: an 11-18 all-through education combining serious academic work with authentic enrichment opportunities, built on a partnership with a professional sports club that actually transforms student aspirations.
 The flagship Duke of Edinburgh scheme, the saints partnership, the inclusive house system, and the warm pastoral culture all reflect a school that asks what education is for beyond grades.
 GCSE and A-level outcomes are competent but not exceptional; students progress to solid universities, not Oxbridge pipelines.
 For families living within the tight catchment who value a supportive, inclusive environment with genuine breadth of opportunity, Cowley delivers well.
 Best suited to students ready for comprehensive education without extreme academic selection, who value sport and enrichment alongside classroom work.

 Cowley International College was rated Good by Ofsted in November 2021.
 The inspection highlighted a welcoming and friendly community where pupils behave well and teachers are ambitious for their students.
-The school achieved an Attainment 8 score of 41.7 at GCSE and ranks 2,549th in England (FindMySchool ranking), placing it in the middle range nationally.
+The school achieved an Attainment 8 score of 39.3 at GCSE and ranks 3,676th in England out of 3,895 for GCSE academic outcomes (FindMySchool ranking), placing it below the national middle.
 Sixth form results are below average, but the school is recognised for its extensive enrichment activities, pastoral care, and the exceptional St Helens Rugby League partnership.

 Cowley International College has no entrance examination.
 Places are allocated through normal St Helens Local Authority coordinated admissions, with allocation primarily by distance from the school.
 The school is significantly oversubscribed, with roughly 2.3 applications for every place.
 Families living outside the local catchment should not expect to gain entry.
 For sixth form, the school accepts both internal and external applicants; typical entry requires Grade 6 or above in intended A-level subjects.